neo-project/docs/docs/en-us/gettingstarted/develop.md

 ## Using Visual Studio Code to develop

-The following steps are applicable to multiple system platforms, such as Windows，macOS,  and Ubuntu.
+The following steps are applicable to multiple system platforms, such as Windows, macOS, and Ubuntu.

 ### Installing tools